ybueno16/dotfiles/README.md

 2. **Clone the repository**:
 `git clone git@github.com:ybueno16/dotfiles.git`

-3. **Install LazyVim**:
-   This command will install LazyVim and its plugins.

-4. **Restart Neovim**: Close and reopen Neovim to apply the changes.
+3. **Restart Neovim**: Close and reopen Neovim to apply the changes and install the plugins.

 ## Configuration Overview